6 Proven Ways to Learn Self Defense

 - Cross-training is crucial.
 Not one self-defense training is encompassing, and every technique has something to offer your fighting style.

-- Martial arts are about being dynamic as possible.
-Get in shape, learn how to hit hard, and how to take hits.
+- Martial arts are about being as dynamic as possible.
+Get in shape, learn to hit hard, and take hits.

 - A training partner will make it easier to progress in learning self-defense.